About The Duke of Cambridge

 The Duke of Cambridge (Prince William) is the elder son of The Prince of Wales and Diana, Princess of Wales.

 He was given the title The Duke of Cambridge by The Queen on the day he married Miss Catherine Middleton in 2011.
-The Duke and Duchess of Cambridge have two children, Prince George and Princess Charlotte.
+The Duke and Duchess of Cambridge have three children, Prince George, Princess Charlotte and Prince Louis.
 Their official residence is Kensington Palace, but they also spend some time at their private residence on the Sandringham Estate in Norfolk.

 The Duke of Cambridge was born at 9.03pm on 21 June 1982, at St Mary’s Hospital, Paddington, London.
 A bulletin, placed on the gates of Buckingham Palace announced that he weighed 7lb 1 1/2 oz.